mkarliner/ThingStudio/private/docs/templates.md

 summary: "Templates are HTML forms that show live data from your feeds NOTE: 'Screens' are now Templates!"
 ---

-#Important: Templates used to be called 'Screens' in previous versions of ThingStudio

 Templates are simple HTML templates that provide the structure of the view for your data.

 They are also where you specify how data **from** "Feeds" will be rendered, and what messages to publish **to** "Feeds" when data is entered on a input or a when button is clicked.